DawidMichalak/QrSorter/README.md

 # QrSorter
-App for sorting packages based on QR codes with web app that displays the results.
+App for sorting packages based on their QR codes with a web app that displays the results.

 ## Technologies
-Project is created with:
 * Python 3
 * ASP.NET Core in .NET 5
 * SQLite
+* JavaScript
+* CSS3
+* HTML5

 ## Setup
 To run this project first install packages from requirements.txt: